Raveena Aurora: 2020–2023: Moonstone and Asha's Awakening

-To promote Asha's Awakening, Aurora embarked on an Asha's Awakening national tour that lasted from 15 April 2022 to May 28, 2022.
+To promote Asha's Awakening, Raveena embarked on an Asha's Awakening national tour from 15 April 2022 to May 28, 2022.
 She headlined of the 2022 Coachella Music Festival.
 She became the first woman of Indian descent to perform as a solo artist at Coachella Music Festival.
+On June 19, 2022, she performed in Something in the Water festival.

-On November 5, 2022, she announced that she embarked a Latin America Tour where she performed at Primavera in Brazil, Buenos Aires and Chile.
-She also performed at Corona Capital in Mexico City, and she made her India debut and performed at Lollapalooza India in Mumbai, India, in January 29, 2023.
+On November 5, 2022, she announced that she embarked on a Latin America Tour where she performed at Primavera in Brazil, Buenos Aires and Chile.
+While on tour, she opened up about being sexually assaulted.
+She also performed at Corona Capital in Mexico City, and she made her India debut and performed at Lollapalooza India in Mumbai, India, on January 29, 2023.
+On May 20, 2023, she performed in Head in the Clouds Festival.
+On August 11, 2023, she performed in Outside Lands.
+She was featured on King Krule's track "Seagirl" in his fifth album, Space Heavy and in "Bloom", the tenth track of the deluxe version of Prateek Kuhad's album, The Way That Lovers Do.